ClearVue’s patented advanced glazing technology sits within an activated interlayer sandwiched between two panes of glass.

 The principles of the technology are explained here:

-ClearVue believes its patented deflective technology has the potential to revolutionise the glazing industry globally, and provide a new generation in energy-efficient glazing for commercial buildings, housing, greenhouses and automobiles, Internet of Things applications and mobile device screens.
+ClearVue believes its patented deflective technology has the potential to revolutionise the glazing industry globally, and provide a new generation in energy-efficient glazing for commercial buildings – specifically in smart façade applications, housing, greenhouses and automobiles, Internet of Things applications and mobile device screens.